 Onshape’s demo is impressive.
 As a user, you can watch live as someone on your team makes changes to a fan blade – even if she does it on a phone or laptop a continent away.

 Onshape has finally done it.
 They’ve changed CAD… The brains behind Onshape are familiar names in the CAD industry: Jon Hirschtick, John McEleney, Scott Harris, Dave Corcoran — the original SolidWorks team.
-Not surprising, since the last time I was speechless after seeing a CAD demo was 20 years ago when I saw the first release of SolidWorks.
+Not surprising, since the last time I was speechless was when I saw the first release of SolidWorks.

 Now that Onshape is out in the public, we’re going to see the 3D CAD market get a long overdue kick up the arse.
 It’s not even the fact that the SolidWorks founders got back together, it’s about a group of vendors trying something new, something that hasn’t been tried before.